MAKE A NEW CLAIM 0333 999 8800

 For those working closely with electricity, it is clear that the potential for risk and injury increases significantly.
 It is vital that employers and contractors protect workers against the potentially life-threatening effects of electrocution.

-All employers have a legal responsibility to safeguard workers, and in situations and environments where there is a risk of electric shock, corners should never be cut with regards to safety measures.
+There is a legal responsibility for employers to keep a safe work environment, and in situations where there is a risk of electric shock, corners should never be cut with regards to safety measures.

-Our Work Accident Claim specialists have seen first-hand the consequences of electric shocks.
+Our Serious Injury Claim specialists have seen first-hand the consequences of electric shocks.
 These include immediate injuries such as burns, or long-term nerve damage.
-We’ve also helped families of workers who have died from electrocution to claim compensation.
+We’ve also helped families of those who have died from electrocution to make an Electric Shock Compensation Claim.

 We’ve represented and been successful in securing injury compensation for people from all walks of life.
 We know how important injury compensation and rehabilitation can be when it comes to rebuilding lives and alleviating financial stress for those coming to terms with an injury, no matter how severe.

-Whether you or a loved one have suffered an injury due to exposure to an electrical current while simply going about your daily business, or in a workplace environment, SDS has the experience and determination to help you claim the maximum compensation you deserve for your injuries and distress.
+Whether you or a loved one have suffered an injury due to exposure to an electrical current while simply going about your daily business, or in a workplace environment, SDS has the experience and determination to help you claim the maximum amount for your Electric Shock Compensation Claim.

-Talk to our friendly team of expert injury claim solicitors today, we will listen to what has happened and tell you how we can immediately support and help.
+Talk to our friendly team of expert Electric Shock Solicitors today, we will listen to what has happened and tell you how we can immediately support and help.

 A voltage as low as 50 volts, if applied between two parts of the body can cause an electric current to flow, since the human body is a good conductor of electricity.
 This current can then block the vital electric signals between the brain and the muscles which can have the following effects: